Arena AufSchalke: Catering and venues

 To provide for over 60,000 spectators, the Veltins-Arena is equipped with an abundance of catering facilities.
 With 15 small restaurants, 50 grilling stations and 35 cafés, the stadium can serve up to 2500 kg of sausages, 7,000 pretzels, and 1000 m2 of pizza in one day.
 These catering areas are connected to a 5 km long beer-line, supplying them with roughly 52000 L of beer per match day.

 Other events

-The Veltins-Arena has hosted an array of important events, including the UEFA Champions League final of 2004.
+The Veltins-Arena has hosted major events in football and other sports.
+Among them was the 2004 UEFA Champions League final between AS Monaco and Porto, which drew over 53,000 spectators.
+During the 2024–25 UEFA Champions League, the stadium served as the temporary home of Ukrainian side Shakhtar Donetsk due to the ongoing Russo-Ukrainian War.
 During the renovation of Rheinstadion in Düsseldorf, the Arena served as the temporary home of the Rhein Fire of NFL Europe, an American football league.
 World Bowl XII was hosted by the stadium.
-The versatility of the stadium was put to the test in May 2004 when the Veltins-Arena hosted a pop concert, a Bundesliga match and an NFL Europe game all within 96 hours.
+In May 2004, the Veltins-Arena hosted a pop concert, a Bundesliga match and an NFL Europe game all within 96 hours.
 Other events have included the biathlon World Team Challenge exhibition race, stock car races and operas.
 In June 2009, it was the scene of a world heavyweight championship boxing match between Wladimir Klitschko and Ruslan Chagaev, which drew an audience of 60,000.
+The Veltins-Arena was among several venues to bid for a UEFA Europa League final or a UEFA Women's Champions League final for either 2026 or 2027.